Chapter 13 Special Topics on Reporting Simulation Results

 13.1.2.1 Using LASSO to simplify the model

-We can simplify our model using LASSO regression, to drop coefficients that are less relevant.
+We can simplify a meta regression model using LASSO regression, to drop coefficients that are less relevant.
 This requires some work to make our model matrix of dummy variables with all the interactions.
+If using LASSO, we recommend fitting a separate model to each method being considered; the set of fit LASSO models can then be compared to see which methods react to what factors, and how.

 library(modelr)